On the cosmological solutions in Weyl geometry: Field equations

 The total action integral

 where $S_{\rm m}$ describes matter fields, its dynamical variables are some collective variable $y$, and, of course, $g_{\alpha\beta}$ and $A_\alpha$.
-Important note: the action integral $S_{\rm m}$, does not need to be conformal invariant, but the variation, $\delta S_{\rm m}$, does.
+Important note: the action integral $S_{\rm m}$, does not need to be conformal invariant, because the invariance of the gravitational action does not apply the invariance of the total action.
+But, the situation with the variations is completely opposed since we know exactly that the sum of the variations equals zero.
 One has

 In this equation $T^{\mu\nu}$ is the energy-momentum tensor, ${\cal L_{\rm m}}$ is the matter Lagrangian and and $G^\mu=\delta {\cal L_{\rm m}}/\delta A_\mu$.
 As usual,

 gives us the Euler-Lagrange equations of motion for the matter fields.
 Therefore, in order $\delta S_{\rm m}$ to be conformal invariant, the following relation must be fulfilled: